Kidney cancer

 What is kidney cancer?

-Kidney cancers usually grow as a solid tumour, or lump, in one kidney, although it is possible to have one or more tumours in both kidneys.
+Kidney cancers usually grow as a solid tumour (lump) in one kidney, although it is possible to have one or more tumours in both kidneys.
 They start small but grow larger, eventually spreading to other parts of the body.

-The cancer usually grows in the part of the kidney that processes blood.
-These tumours can be aggressive and fast growing.
+The cancer usually grows in the part of the kidney that filters blood.
+These tumours can be aggressive and can grow quickly.
 Sometimes the cancer will grow in the lining of the kidney or ureter (the tube that takes urine from the kidney to the bladder).
 This type of kidney cancer is unlikely to spread.

-Kidney cancers that are found early can usually be cured, although about 1,000 people still die from kidney cancer every year in Australia.
+Kidney cancers that are found early can usually be cured.
+About 1,000 people still die from kidney cancer every year in Australia.

-The types of kidney cancer are named after the type of cell where the cancer develops.
-Often kidney tumours can be formed of more than one type of cancer.
+Different types of kidney cancer are named after the type of cell where the cancer develops:

-The other type is called urothelial carcinoma (or transitional cell carcinoma).
-This grows in the central area of the kidney where urine collects before it is passed through to the bladder.
+- Another type is called urothelial carcinoma (or transitional cell carcinoma).
+This cancer grows in the part of the kidney where urine collects before it passes into the bladder via the ureters.

-A rare type of kidney cancer that affects children is called Wilms tumour.
+- Wilms tumour is a rare type of kidney cancer that mainly affects children.

 What are the symptoms of kidney cancer?

-Often there are no symptoms of kidney cancer until it is quite far advanced.
-Common symptoms include:
+Often there are no symptoms of kidney cancer in the early stages.

 - blood in the urine

-- a lump in the tummy or side
+- a lump in your abdomen (tummy) or side

-- pain in the side or lower back that does not go away
+- pain in your side or lower back that does not go away

 All of these symptoms could be due to something other than kidney cancer.
 But if you are worried, see your doctor.